 If you’re new to making sourdough bread, you’re bound to run into a few issues at first, especially if you’re not experienced with sticky dough.
+Perhaps your sourdough is too sticky when you start working with it.

 If you’re going from low hydration (60-65%) bread dough to a sourdough (65-80%) hydration, you’re most probably not going to know how to handle it properly.